zain60/LearnBlockchain/README.md

      - ### Block-Number
        Block Numbere is just the number of blocks a blockhcian Have
      - ### Nounce
         A "block nonce" is a number used in the mining process of Proof of Work (PoW) blockchains.
 Miners attempt to find a valid block nonce that, when combined with other block data, results in a hash that meets specific criteria.
 Example  criteria could be (block trx hash should be started with 2 zeros)

+   - ## Complete example IN Detail How trx will be added in Blockchian? let's walk through an example of how a transaction is added to the Ethereum blockchain:

+     1. **User A's Transaction Request**:
+          - Imagine User A wants to send 1 Ether to User B. User A uses their Ethereum wallet and initiates a transaction.

+    2. **Creating the Transaction**:
+      - User A's Ethereum wallet software creates a transaction with specific details:
+     - Sender's address (User A's wallet address).
+     - Recipient's address (User B's wallet address).
+     - The amount to be transferred (1 Ether).
+     - The transaction nonce (a unique number for User A).
+     - Gas limit (the maximum computational work that can be done for this transaction).
+     - Gas price (the price User A is willing to pay for computational work).

+3. **Broadcasting the Transaction**:
+   - User A's wallet broadcasts the transaction to the Ethereum network, and it enters the pool of unconfirmed transactions.

+4. **Miner Inclusion**:
+   - Ethereum miners, who compete to solve complex mathematical puzzles (Proof of Work), select transactions from the pool to include in the next block.
+   - Miners prioritize transactions based on the gas price offered (higher gas price transactions are typically processed first).

+5. **Block Creation**:
+   - A miner successfully mines a new block.
+This block contains a set of transactions, including User A's transaction.

+6. **Validating the Block**:
+   - The newly mined block, including User A's transaction, is broadcast to the network.
+   - All Ethereum nodes (validators) validate the transactions within the block to ensure they are legitimate and follow the rules of the Ethereum protocol.

+7. **Consensus Mechanism**:
+   - Ethereum nodes reach consensus to agree that the block is valid.
+The consensus mechanism in Ethereum (before transitioning to Ethereum 2.0's Proof of Stake) is Proof of Work.

+8. **Adding to the Blockchain**:
+   - Once consensus is reached, the new block is added to the Ethereum blockchain.
+User A's transaction is now confirmed and becomes a permanent part of the blockchain.

+9. **Balance Update**:
+   - User B's Ethereum wallet balance is updated to reflect the receipt of 1 Ether.

+This example demonstrates how a transaction from User A is initiated, processed, and added to the Ethereum blockchain.
+It involves the creation of a transaction, miner selection, validation, consensus, and ultimately, the addition of the transaction to the blockchain.
+Once confirmed, the transaction cannot be altered, and User B's balance is updated accordingly.